 Here is a summary of the most commonly used substances in calming supplements.
 Be sure to follow the dosing recommendations carefully.
 More is not better!
 In some cases liver damage, neurological abnormalities, or hemolysis can occur with use and/or misuse.

 L-tryptophan is an essential amino acid (it must be supplied in the diet).
 It is converted to serotonin, a neurotransmitter that helps to control mood by calming anxiety, relieving depression, and aiding sleep.
 Most horse owners know about tryptophan due to its reputation for being the culprit for sleepiness after eating turkey at Thanksgiving.
 In reality, turkey has the same amount of tryptophan as other types of poultry.
-Low doses have been shown to actually cause excitement in horses and extremely high oral does can product hemolysis (breakdown of red blood cells) due to conversion of tryptophan to indole (a hemolytic metabolite) in the digestive tract.
+Low doses have been shown to actually cause excitement in horses and extremely high oral dose can product hemolysis (breakdown of red blood cells) due to conversion of tryptophan to indole (a hemolytic metabolite) in the digestive tract.

 Valerian (valeriana officinalis) is a tall perennial herb with white to pinkish purple flowers.
 The root is used medicinally.
 The name valerian comes from the Latin word valare that means “well being.”
 Over 150 phytochemicals have been isolated from valerian root.
 The ones that shown to have shown to have sedative effects on the central nervous system include: valerenic acids, valepotriates, GABA, tyrosine, arginine, and glutamine.
 The effects of valerian root in humans are somewhat dose dependent with lower does relieving anxiety and nervousness, and higher doses aiding sleep.